 What are the fruits of the Sorrowful Mysteries?

-The fruits of the Sorrowful Mysteries are: Agony in the Garden — Obedience to God's Will; Scourging at the Pillar — Mortification; Crowning with Thorns — Courage; Carrying of the Cross — Patience; Crucifixion — Sorrow for our Sins.
+The fruits of the Sorrowful Mysteries are: Agony in the Garden — God's Will Be Done; Scourging at the Pillar — Purity; Crowning with Thorns — Reign of Christ in Our Hearts; Carrying of the Cross — Patient Bearing of Trials; Crucifixion — Pardoning of Injuries.

 Why does the Catholic Rosary meditate on the Passion?